itsyaboii1337/Data_Science_Alliance/README.md

 * Making beautiful visualizations with plotly
 * Interactive plots that can be imbedded in the datastory
 * Writing into the DataStory

+## Poster presentation:
+Every group member is motivated to make a nice poster to finalize this project. <br>
+We have not yet assigned specific tasks for this since we prefer to stay flexible.